tim-a-davis/azure_automl/README.md

 - A **service principal** with permissions to the workspace (`AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`).
 - An **Azure SQL Database** for persisting metadata (`SQL_SERVER`, `SQL_DATABASE` and optional `SQL_USERNAME`/`SQL_PASSWORD`).
 - A secret used to sign JSON Web Tokens (`JWT_SECRET`).
+- [fastapi-mcp](https://pypi.org/project/fastapi-mcp/) to expose the API as an MCP server.

 ## Quick start